 5,000 Flashes with Replacement Cartridge (see section 4.1 & 4.2 for versions which don’t have replacement cartridges)

 The standard bulb on the Silk’n machine is good for 5,000 flashes after which the bulb cartridge must be replaced, and the machine is OK for use on the face – although it has a head that’s on the large side, so your results working on small areas may not measure up to the performance of the Tria or Lumea.
 As with all quality IPL units, you’ll see good results but they’ll take longer to occur than with the Tria because of the less powerful IPL light flashes.

 Cartridge Replacement Options

-This Silk’n model sells for around $160 and 1000 flash replacement cartridges are around $30 apiece, although the company does offer a Long Life Upgrade cartridge with 120,000 flashes for $85.
-There’s also a Silk’n “Luxx” model similar to the Flash&Go unit which costs $210 and gives you 120,000 flashes standard.
+This Silk’n model has 1000 flash replacement cartridges, although the company does offer a Long Life Upgrade cartridge with 120,000 flashes.
+There’s also a Silk’n “Luxx” model similar to the Flash&Go unit gives you 120,000 flashes standard.
 If you plan to be a heavy user, either of those options would probably make sense for you.

 Going in-depth on the Silk’n Flash&Go Hair Removal Device:

 4.1 Silk’n Infinity 400,000 – Suitable for Almost ALL Skin and Hair Colours